DeMar DeRozan: First-round playoff exit (2018–2019)

 On July 18, 2018, DeRozan was traded, along with Jakob Poeltl and a protected 2019 first round draft pick, to the San Antonio Spurs in exchange for Kawhi Leonard and Danny Green.
-The trade was controversial because DeRozan was a fan favorite in Toronto and had not been consulted about the trade by Raptors president Masai Ujiri beforehand; however, the perception that DeRozan was not a strong playoff performer, plus trading away DeRozan's large contract freed up significant salary cap space.
+The trade was controversial because DeRozan was a fan favorite in Toronto and had not been consulted about the trade by Raptors president Masai Ujiri beforehand; however, there was a perception that DeRozan was not a strong playoff performer, and trading away DeRozan's large contract freed up significant salary cap space.

 In his debut for the Spurs in their season opener on October 17, 2018, DeRozan had 28 points in a 112–108 win over the Minnesota Timberwolves.
 On October 22, he had 32 points and 14 assists in a 143–142 overtime win over the Los Angeles Lakers.
 On October 29, he had 34 points and nine assists in a 113–108 overtime win over the Dallas Mavericks.
 On November 3, he scored 26 points in a 109–95 win over the New Orleans Pelicans, thus scoring at least 25 points in seven of the team's first eight games.
 The only other San Antonio player to do so was George Gervin in 1978–79.
 On December 2, he had a season-high 36 points in a 131–118 win over the Portland Trail Blazers.
 On December 7, he recorded 36 points and nine assists in a 133–120 win over the Lakers.
 On January 3, he recorded his first career triple-double with 21 points, 14 rebounds and 11 assists in a 125–107 win over his former team, the Toronto Raptors.
 DeRozan also recorded his first double-double in a half.
 On February 22, he played his first game in Toronto in a Spurs uniform.
 He finished the game with 23 points, 4 rebounds and 8 assists.

 On April 16, 2019, during Game 2 of the first round of the playoffs, DeRozan scored 31 points in a 105–114 loss to the Denver Nuggets.
 The Spurs would go on to lose the series in seven games.
+His old team the Raptors would go on to win the 2019 NBA Finals.